lhazlewood/scrapi/README.md

 In contrast, scrapi has a `scrapi.key.Password` concept that only provides access to password characters if necessary, and by using type-safe generics for argument type checking, ensures that `Password` instances are only usable in key stretching (derivation) algorithms that explicitly accept `Password`s.
-More specifically, `scrapi.key.Password` extends `scrapi.key.ConfidentialKey`, but _not_ `scrapi.key.SecretKey` (which can expose key byte array material), to ensure it cannot be used as a standard key input to cryptographic algorithms that require binary key material.
+More specifically, `scrapi.key.Password` extends `scrapi.key.ConfidentialKey`, but _not_ `scrapi.key.OctetSecretKey` (which can expose key byte array material), to ensure it cannot be used as a standard key input to cryptographic algorithms that require binary key material.

 #### Salts and Iterations are not Key Properties